 - Session cookie: this cookie is only set for logged in users and is simply used to identify them as a logged in user.
-Without this cookie, CAPC Central Users would not be able to log into the CAPC Central site and access members-only resources.
+Without this cookie, CAPC members would not be able to log into the member-only site and access member-only resources.

 - CSRF token cookie: this cookie is used for security purposes so that when someone submits a form (registration, etc.) the site knows it's a legitimate form submission and not a hacker attempt.

 - Language cookie: this cookie simply sets the current language that the site should be displayed in.

 CAPC also runs Google Analytics to understand how its website is being used in the aggregate in order to understand its visitors and improve its services.
 Any cookie named "_ga" or "_gid" is a Google Analytics cookie.
 For more information on how Google Analytics uses the information it collects, visit: https://support.google.com/analytics/answer/7318509?hl=en&ref_topic=1008008

 You may be able to restrict, block, or remove cookies through your web browser settings.
 However, the functionality of the website may be affected.
 The Help menu on the menu bar of most browsers also tells you how to prevent your browser from accepting new cookies, how to delete old cookies, how to have the browser notify you when you receive a new cookie, and how to disable cookies altogether.
 You can also visit https://aboutcookies.org for more information on how to manage and remove cookies across a number of different internet browsers.

 CAPC members are those users who are authorized under their organization’s membership with CAPC to access CAPC services, and who are registered and have agreed to the terms of the CAPC User Registration Agreement.